Chrisqd1/pymoku/doc/bodeanalyzer.rst

 Example Usage
 -------------

-For the following example code and a wide range of other pymoku demo scripts, see the `pymoku example repository <https://anaconda.org/liquidinstruments/pymoku-examples>`_.
+The following example code and a wide range of other pymoku demo scripts can be found at the `pymoku Github repository <https://github.com/liquidinstruments/pymoku>`_.

 .. literalinclude:: ../examples/bodeanalyzer_basic.py
 	:language: python